Imbolc 2025: Honoring the Pagan Blessings of Midwinter

 • Pancakes (round and golden like the sun)

-Imbolc Botanicals
+Imbolc Herbs and Botanicals

 Many of the trees associated with Imbolc stem from their meanings in the Celtic Ogham Alphabet.